 |Available as a free choice unit?||Yes|

-Drawing on comparative examples from the UK, USA, Papua New Guinea, Indonesian Borneo, Brazil, Mongolia, Trinidad, Uganda, and South Africa (among others), the course will examine the complex processes through which global forces interact with local understandings, shaping social, cultural, and political lives.
+Drawing on comparative examples from the UK, USA, Papua New Guinea, Indonesian Borneo, Brazil, Peru, Mongolia, Trinidad, Uganda, Tanzania, Qatar, and South Africa (among others), the course will examine the complex processes through which global forces interact with local understandings, shaping social, cultural, and political lives.
 A central question of the course is: How can we best use anthropology to understand global capitalism as a world-system that connects people and places in unequal relationships?
-Topics include colonialism and neo-colonialism, mobility and migration, financialization and transnational elite cultures, digital technologies and connectivity, the consumption of commodities, and environmental transformations associated with climate change and the ways they shift our concern with the global towards an understanding of planetary life.
+Topics include colonialism and neo-colonialism, mobility and migration, the consumption of commodities, the creation, disposal, and processing of waste in global flows, comparative hip hop, and global conservation.

 This course aims to provide an introduction to questions of the relationship between culture and economy, the global and the local from a social anthropological perspective.

 On successful completion of this course, students be able to:

 Understand some key anthropological approaches to globalization: